WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 We need all these files to proceed, so if you don’t have them – ask for help and we can copy across pre-computed versions.

-## 5.2: Summary Statistics - weeSAM
+## 5.2: Summary Statistics with weeSAM

 We previously used samtools to count the number of mapped and unmapped reads (using the command samtools view -c -F4 1a.bam), which suggested that HCV 1a was a better reference sequence for our sample based on a greater number of mapped reads, but let’s explore this is more detail using a tool called weeSAM: https://github.com/centre-for-virus-research/weeSAM